Hornbill-Docs/esp-config/esp-config/email/using-email-routing-rules.md

 These variable names are case-sensitive when you reference them in your expressions.
 :::

-In addition to the standard helper functions made available by the [ExpressLogic](/esp-fundamentals/reference-guides/express-logic) expression engine its self, the following additional email-specific functions are available to help with rule expressions.
+In addition to the standard helper functions made available by the [ExpressLogic](/esp-fundamentals/reference-guides/express-logic) expression engine itself, the following additional email-specific functions are available to help with rule expressions.

 |Function|Description|
 |:--|:--|